What is Career-Technical Education?

 How do I go about becoming a Career-Technical teacher?

-There are two primary paths to becoming a licensed teacher in a Career Technical trade area.
+The primary path to becoming a licensed teacher in a Career Technical trade area is through the 2-Year Provisional or One-Year Supplemental licensure path..
 Each path offers specific licenses.
-The traditional path includes coursework and student teaching leading to a bachelor's degree in education, with licensure.
-The teaching license available in this path is in Trade and Industry Education (TIED).
-The second is through the Alternative Resident Educator licensure path.
 Work experience and/or teaching experience is the employment criteria.
 This option requires a teacher to be hired by a school district into a teaching position in their trade area then joining the KSU CTE licensure program.

 What are the costs associated with earning a Career-Technical license?